 When you compare Plans F and G side by side, you’ll immediately notice that Plan G has only one difference: the Part B deductible.
 If you compare annual premiums for Plan G and the premiums save you more than you will pay out for the Part B deductible, then enrolling in Plan G makes sense.

 In recent years, we’ve also seen a growing interest in Plan N too.
 Plan N offers lower premiums if you are willing to do a bit of cost-sharing.
 Unlike Plan F or G though, Plan N does not cover excess charges.
 You’ll want to read up on this and understand what that means before enrolling.

 How to Compare Medigap Plans – Benefits

 Learning how to compare Medicare supplement plans is fairly easy.
 Medicare publishes a booklet each year that includes this Medicare Supplements Plans comparison chart.
-The Medigap comparison chart allows you to see Medicare supplement plans side by side.
+The Medigap comparison chart allows you to see and compare Medicare supplement plans side by side.
 The Medigap comparison chart below shows you exactly which benefits each plan covers.